 - Where are you today?
 How do you compare with others? (i.e., comparative benchmarking) Have you done a revenue and expense analysis?
 What are your operational and market impacts?
 Firms that are growing organically and outperforming their peers understand that “what got them here won’t get them there”, because they recognize that each stage of a firm’s lifecycle presents new opportunities and unique challenges

-- Where do you want to be?
-Are you financially and strategically aligned with your mission and vision?
+- Where do you envision your firm’s future?
+Is your financial strategy aligned with your firm’s mission and vision, and does it account for succession planning for wealth management firms?
 Top-performing firms nurture a competitive mindset year after year and always seem to have an idea of where they want to be one, five or 10 years from now, and have a detailed strategic plan of how to get there.

 - What is your action plan?
 Do you have a deliberate and intentional action plans of how to get there?
 An organizational strategic roadmap is developed through regular planning sessions and serves as the axel around which everything else revolves.
 These plans generally outline how a firm intends to meet goals and achieve growth by hiring, retaining, and motivating people, how they will structure different teams and reporting lines, and how they will optimize workflows to deliver a high-quality, repeatable experience for its clients.